mdn/content/files/en-us/webassembly/rust_to_wasm/index.md

 As you might suspect, this is [the `alert` function provided by JavaScript](/en-US/docs/Web/API/Window/alert).
 We call this function in the next section.

-Whenever you want to call JavaScript functions, you can add them to this file, and `wasm-bindgen` takes care of setting everything up for you.
+Whenever you want to call JavaScript functions, you can add them to this file, and `wasm-bindgen` sets everything up for you.
 Not everything is supported yet, but we're working on it.
 Please [file bugs](https://github.com/rustwasm/wasm-bindgen/issues/new) if something is missing.

 #### Producing Rust functions that JavaScript can call